What to Bring (Or Leave at Home)

 - Don't carry too much.
 You have to drag every ounce around all day.
 Leave the library card, car wash coupons and other things you don't need at home.
 It will lighten the load, and in the unlikely event that you lose your wallet, you won't have to replace them all.

 - Wear comfortable shoes and quick-drying clothing.
-On the sunniest days, light-colored trousers that end below the knee will keep your thighs from cooking while you're waiting to see the shows.
+The sunniest days are no time to be showing off those thighs: wear light-colored trousers that end below the knee to keep them from cooking while you're waiting to see the shows.

 - If you want to sit in the "splash zones" at the shows, zippered plastic bags can keep salt water out of your electronic goodies.